 Four elements of sustainable procurement are environmental responsibility, social equity and inclusivity, economic viability, and ethical and transparent governance.

-What are the three pillars of sustainable procurement?
+What are the seven pillars of sustainable procurement?

 • Environmental responsibility